PF

 Instructions

-3. 3Shape the meat mixture into balls, about one heaping tablespoon each.
-You should get approximately 24 meatballs.
+3. 3Shape the mixture into 24 meatballs, approximately one heaping tablespoon each.
+Place them on a parchment-lined plate.

-5. 5Serve your cooked meatballs with your favorite sauce, over pasta, rice, or roasted vegetables.
+8. 8Serve with your preferred sauce over pasta, rice, or roasted vegetables.

 Nutrition — Per Serving